 We also run a ‘Tricky Word Bookmark’ initiative to support children to recognise, read and spell words that do not sound or spell as they are written (hence they are ‘tricky’).
 There are 8 sets of words to learn with suitable rewards for learning each set.
 We welcome support at home with this vital activity.

 In the Early Years and Key Stage One, children use their phonics skills to spell words as well as learning their tricky words.
 As children progress through the school, they are taught spelling rules and patterns.
+In Key Stage Two, Read, Write, Inc. spelling is used to build on previous phonics knowledge to help with the childrens' spellings.
 All children are expected to learn their spellings as part of their home learning and will be tested on them in school.

 Learning to make the transition from spoken to written language is a key skill for children to learn as early as possible.
 This transition is made through exposure to a wide variety of written texts and through purposeful opportunities to practise their developing skills.

 At Stakesby, we use a variety of teaching approaches to encourage and achieve the highest quality writing outcomes.
 Listed below are just a few of the approaches we use: